 Jacques Villeneuve's F1 career was very emotional

-That was more than enough for him to join Williams Renault F1 the following season.
+That was enough for him to join Williams Renault F1 the following season.
 Driving for the best team, he secured four victories, even challenging for the title.
 Furthermore, in 1997 he narrowly beat Michael Schumacher in Ferrari, becoming the champion with seven more victories.
 Unfortunately for him, Jacques risked it all by joining the BAR team the following season, which ultimately was a terrible decision.
 For the rest of his career, he never fought for the title or even won a race.
 His last two seasons were especially horrific, as he failed to match the pace of his teammates.

 3. Phil Hill (USA)